brigitte-bigi/Whakerexa/README.md

 ## Projects using Whakerexa

 Whakerexa was initially developed within SPPAS <https://sppas.org>.
 It was extracted from its original software in 2024 by the author to lead its own life as standalone tool.

 ### Websites

 It is used by the website of the "AutoCuedSpeech" project at <https://auto-cuedspeech.org> and the website of SPPAS <https://sppas.org>.

-### Applications

-It is used by the Setup of SPPAS software tool.

-### Projects using Whakerexa

-Whakerexa is used by "ClammingPy", a tool to create automatically Python accessible documentation <https://clamming.sf.net>.

 ## Author/Copyright